ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/bosch-tassimo-vivy-2-giveaway.markdown

   \ of coffees, tasty teas and hot chocolates, you have arrived to the right place,\
   \ the Tassimo Vivy 2 is a MUST for you!
 Enjoy more than 40 specialities from well-known\
   \ brands such as Costa, Kenco, and Cadbury.
 Full bodied espresso or luxurious latte\
   \ machiatto?
 Hot Chocolate or tea?
-The choice is yours!</p>\r\n<p>Enter the form\
+The choice is yours!</p>\n<p>Enter the form below\
-  \ below for a chance to win this amazing coffee machine now and get ready to taste\
+  \ for a chance to win this amazing coffee machine now and get ready to taste and\
-  \ and enjoy delicious hot drinks!
-Good luck!</p>"
+  \ enjoy delicious hot drinks!
+Good luck!</p>\n"
 entry-title: "Win Bosch Tassimo Vivy 2 coffee machine!"
-entry-content: "Enter the draw to win the Bosch Tassimo Vivy 2 coffee machine by completing\
+entry-content: "<p>Enter the draw to win the Bosch Tassimo Vivy 2 coffee machine by\
-  \ the form below before 23:59 on 29th of November 2018."
+  \ completing the form below before 23:59 on 29th of November 2018.</p>\n"
 has-winner: false
 prize-description: "Bosch Tassimo Vivy 2 coffee machine"
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\